Australia suffers its worst day of Covid-19 pandemic as anti-lockdown protests flare - KTVZ

 “The best way we can look forward to freedom is by making sure that we get vaccinated,” she said.

-Berejiklian expected 70% of the NSW population to be fully vaccinated by the end of October, and 80% by mid-November, if current vaccination rates continue.
+Berejiklian expected 70% of the NSW population over the age of 16 to be fully vaccinated by the end of October, and 80% by mid-November, if current vaccination rates continue.

 In other parts of the country, however, the vaccine rollout is much lower.
 As of Saturday, just 22.6% of Australia’s population of 25 million people have been fully vaccinated — well below the UK’s 60.6%, or 50.7% in the US.